 The Ionia Department of Public Safety does not do criminal background checks, but they may be done through the Michigan State Police.

 Reports taken by the Ionia Department of Public Safety are available under the Freedom of Information Act (FOIA).
 There are some exceptions that make reports not available.
-If the report you request is currently filed with the status of "open" the report will not be available until it is made "closed".

 To make a FOIA records request online, use our form Request for Examination or Copy of Public Records.
 After filling out the form, click on Submit and the form will send directly to the Public Safety Department.
 A copy of the form data will also be sent to the requestor by email.